 I Was There: Canadian D-Day Veterans Recount the Triumph and Terror on Juno Beach

-Montreal’s Okill Stuart and Winnipeg’s Jim Parks both served in the Canadian army during the Normandy landing at Juno Beach, enduring hellish bombardment from the Nazi defenders to take the beach and, eventually, help liberate France.
-Today, on the anniversary of D-Day, we look back at our 2019 interview with the pair following their participation in a History Canada documentary called D-Day in 14 Stories.
+Montreal’s Okill Stuart and Winnipeg’s Jim Parks both served in the Canadian army during the Operation Overlord Normandy landing at Juno Beach, enduring hellish bombardment from the Nazi defenders and, eventually, going on to help liberate France.
+Today, on Remembrance Day, we revisit our 2019 interview with the pair following their participation in the History Canada documentary D-Day in 14 Stories.

 The Calm Before the Storm